 Does the type of paper I use really make a difference?

-Other brands of paper, which claim they can be used with all brands of ink jet printers, may not be compatible with the EPSON ink.
-These papers may give you lower quality color images.
+Other brands of paper, which claim they can be used with all brands of ink jet printers, may not be compatible with the DuraBrite inks, just as some are not compatible with EPSON dye based inks.
+These papers may give you lower quality color images and will not have the longevity of EPSON's long lasting media.
 The ink may also not dry properly, because the ink doesn't bind properly to the media, causing smearing and pages sticking together.

 Was this helpful?
 Thank you for the feedback!